First example, we have y=3x-1 to the 5.

 The first thing that we need to do now because we know so many different ways of differentiating

-and because we are dealing with so many several types of mathematical functions,
+and because we are dealing with so many different types of mathematical functions,

-and then you have an inside function which is just 3x minus 1.
+and then you have an inside function which is just 3x-1.

-so we have y equals to x squared, 2x plus 1 to the power of 6.
+So we have y equals to x squared, (2x+1) to the power of 6.

-I hope you?ve recognized that there are in fact two functions here.
+I hope you recognized that there are in fact two functions here.

 So you have this function and you have this function which are multiplying together.

 You now have to think back and try and remember what you have to do